Jsfain/SDCard/README.md

 # SD Card - SPI Mode
 Module for accessing and controlling an SD Card in SPI mode.

 **Note on Portability** :  This SD Card module is intended to work with the SPI port on an ATMega1280 AVR microcontroller.
-See ***Portability Considerations*** below for more details on using against other targets.
+See the *Portability Considerations* section below for more details on using against other targets.

 ## Purpose
 This module was developed to establish a set of functions for accessing and controlling an SD Card in SPI mode using an SPI-capable microcontroller.
 The capabilities provided in this module allow for executing any of the SPI-specific SD card commands.
 As such, this module could be used as a stand-alone SD card driver for raw data access or implemented as a disk access layer under a file system driver.